Accepted vision plans >> UnitedHealthcare

 Is UnitedHealthcare Vision the same as Spectera?

 They are closely related.
-According to the UHC website (here), all providers in Spectera’s Eyecare Network also accept UnitedHealthcare vision (our eye doctors are in-network providers for both).
+According to the UHC website, all providers in Spectera’s Eyecare Network also accept UnitedHealthcare vision.

 UnitedHealthcare owns the Spectera network, which is made up of vision care providers for routine eye exams, prescription updates, glasses, contacts, and so on.
 They also provide coverage for vision emergencies through their medical network.
 The separation provides a clear division between the two types of eye care to simplify claims and billing for members.

-UnitedHealthcare vision insurance is accepted at all 26 of our eye care centers statewide, making it easy to find a UnitedHealthcare vision provider in Wisconsin’s largest metro areas:
+Wisconsin Vision takes UnitedHealthcare for vision at all of our 26 vision care centers.
+We make it easy to find a UnitedHealthcare Vision provider in Wisconsin’s largest metro areas: